JoanComasFdz/dotnet-exercise-state-updates-readmodel/README.md

 i can just return the `last` parameter as part of the result type when needed.
 Its `EndTime` can therefore be updated outseide in the switch and the changes will be made effective on `db.SaveChanges()`.
 - Overall is less code and more compact.

+# Next: High order functions
+The next follow-up is to invert the game: Replace discriminated unions by parameters of type `Actions<T>`, which will provide the necessary functionality to the pure function.

+This, in my opinion, implies changing the name of the function, since it no longer just determines something, but also calls the necessary labdas to make it happen.

+## Conclusions, v3
+- It is na interesting exercise, but generates too many second-guesses.
+- Readability of the `LogChanges` is more ore less the same, but when using only Funcs and Actions, a lot of information about how to use the params is lost.
+Because of that I created the delegates with proper documentation.
+So the DU types are replaced by delegates.
+- The testability of the `LogChanges` is decreased in my opinion, since "isCalled" and storage vars are needed just for the sake of checking what has been done and what has not been done.
+This is similar to the traditional OOP version.
+- The readability of the Controller, stays more or less the same once is written: its more compact but at the same time there are 4 lambdas using the DbContext and their parameters are not really descriptive since they are named individually.
+I considered following the apporach of
+"blablaBecauseOf" but that would create very long lambdas and all devs are used to short param names in lambdas.
+- The writability in the Controller is decreased, because the dev has to understand what the hell are those lambdas for.
+IntelliSense isn't showing the XML documentation of the delegates so it does not help.
+A mitigation could be to declare the methods to be used in the lambdas... but then the Controller explodes, which is exactly what I am trying to avoid.
+- TL;DR I would **not** choose this approach for this particular use case.

 ---